buildpacks/rfcs/text/0000-plan-flags.md

 [summary]: #summary

 We would like to add the ability for buildpacks to be able to specify `build` and `launch` requirements for a dependency.
-To do so we should add `build` and `launch` fields to the Build Plan (TOML).
-We would also like these flags to be available in Buildpack Plan (TOML) files.
+To do so we should add `build` and `launch` fields to both the Build Plan (TOML) and Buildpack Plan (TOML) files.

 # Motivation
 [motivation]: #motivation
+The overarching goal of this RFC is to

 1) Simplifies buildpack implementation.

 2) Clarify how buildpacks communicate their dependencies to other buildpacks.

-- Current state of the world.
+State of Cloudfoundry Buildpacks:

-    The current way that the Cloudfoundry Buildpacks indicate that they rely on an earlier buildpack's dependencies at either build or launch time is to set a string `build` and/or `launch` field in the Build Plan (TOML) metadata section.
-An example of this being necessary is say the the `node-engine-cnb` and the `npm-cnb`.
-The `node-engine-cnb` on its own only has the `launch` metadata set for its layer because that is all that is required to run a node app that has no external dependencies.
-This is a problem when the `npm-cnb` get involved.
-The `npm-cnb` needs dependencies from the `node-engine-cnb` during both build and launch times.
-In order for this to happen the `npm-cnb` adds the ad hoc keys to the Build Plan (TOML) metadata field and then those fields have to be parsed inside of `node-engine-cnb`.
+- The current method that the Cloudfoundry Buildpacks use to indicate they rely on an earlier buildpack's dependencies is to set a string `build` and/or `launch` field in the Build Plan (TOML) `requires.metadata` section.
+- the throwing this information in the `requires.metadata` obfuscates the flow of `build` and `launch` flags from dependencies to the Layer Metadata.
+- This implicit contract between dependent buildpacks should be formalized.

+####Example:
+ We consider the interactions between the Cloudfoundry `node-engine-cnb` and `npm-cnb`

+ - The `node-engine-cnb` provides the `npm` dependency to an image, but only for the `launch` phase.
+ - The `npm-cnb` requires `npm` during the `build` phase, and so it adds an entry in `requires.metadata` to reflect this need.
+ - As a result during the `node-engine-cnb`'s build phase all `entries.metadata` must be parsed for `build` and `launch` to determine the correct flags to attach to the `npm` dependency Layer Metadata.

 # What it is
 [what-it-is]: #what-it-is

 This provides a high level overview of the feature.

-- Define the target persona:
+- Define the target persona: Buildpack Author

-  The target persona for this change: buildpack authors

-- Explaining the feature largely in terms of examples.

-  (this is the final result )
-  Currently: We have the following fields in the Layer Content Metadata (TOML) file:
+Currently, we have the following fields in the Layer Content Metadata (TOML) file:

   ```toml
   launch = false
   build = false